Polio Vaccine

 It is very dangerous and spreads easily from one person to another through contact with:

-• Secretions or discharges such as stool/faeces.
+• Secretions or discharges such as stool or faeces.

 Immunization is the only effective way to prevent this disease.